CGDirector’s Cinema 4D Viewport Performance Benchmark measures how snappy and smooth Active Work inside your 3D Software will be.

 In this Cinema 4D Viewport Benchmark, we measure the Frames per Second (FPS) of a typical Scene that uses common 3D Objects from Cinema 4D Objects in a hierarchy.

 The CPU has to step through this hierarchy one at a time, without being able to offload Calculations to other Cores – as is the case in almost any typical 3D Scene.

 These metrics can very well be transferred to other 3D Applications too, as they all use the Computer’s resources in very similar ways.

 That’s about it!
-Let us know your Score and CPU-Name (and Clock-Speed, if it has been overclocked) in the Comments, so we can add it to the Scores-List.
+Let us know the following in the comments, so we can add it to the Scores-List.
 Thanks! 🙂